linde/acm-minimal/part2/README.md

     After a short time, in addition to the `Status` showing as `SYNCED` and the `Last_Synced_Token` matching the repo, there should also be a value of `INSTALLED` for `Policy_Controller`.

-1. One other difference from [../part1] is that in the [./config-root/cis-k8s-1.5.1] directory, there are more files -- this is a bundle of Policy Controller constraints that were pulled into the repo via `kpt`, a helpful kubernetes config tool documented at [kpt.dev/](https://kpt.dev/).
+1. One difference you may notice from [part1](../part1) is that in the [config-root/cis-k8s-1.5.1](config-root/cis-k8s-1.5.1) directory, there are more files -- this is a bundle of Policy Controller constraints that were pulled into the repo via `kpt`, a helpful kubernetes config tool documented at [kpt.dev/](https://kpt.dev/).
 The goal of this bundle is to audit and enforce [CIS Benchmarks for Kubernetes](https://cloud.google.com/kubernetes-engine/docs/concepts/cis-benchmarks).
 At the moment, they have been deployed in `dryrun` mode so we can use them to audit the cluster.

-    To see the audit status first we get credentials for `kubectl` in the same way we did this in [../part1]:
+    To see the audit status first we get credentials for `kubectl` in the same way we did this in [part1](../part1):

     ```bash
     # get values from cluster that was created
     export CLUSTER_ZONE=`echo google_container_cluster.cluster.location | terraform console | sed s/\"//g`
     export CLUSTER_NAME=`echo google_container_cluster.cluster.name | terraform console | sed s/\"//g`

-    # then get creditials for it and proxy to the wordpress service to see it running
+    # then get creditials for it
     gcloud container clusters get-credentials $CLUSTER_NAME --zone $CLUSTER_ZONE --project $PROJECT_ID

     ```